Christian video game: Production

 While other Christian media formats such as music, literature, and film have big budget record labels, publishers, and blockbusters, the Christian video game industry has primarily been led by indie games and is generally devoid of AAA developers.
 This has led to criticism related to quality control concerns.

 Many major publishers and studios are highly diversified, with brands under their moniker with both Christian media and video game culture.
 This would include mass media Warner Bros.
 Discovery which owns Warner Bros.
-Interactive Entertainment, Rooster Teeth and distributes the independent record label Word Entertainment, major media conglomerates like NBCUniversal which is parent company of both Big Idea Entertainment and G4 Media, or even indie media franchise production studios such as Heaven Sent Gaming.
+Interactive Entertainment, Rooster Teeth and distributes the independent record label Word Entertainment, major media conglomerates like NBCUniversal which is parent company of both Big Idea Entertainment and G4 Media.
 While companies like G4 are not Christian media outlets, NBCUniversal operates both VeggieTales Christian studio Big Idea Entertainment and G4 Media, formerly the G4 TV network, as in-name only production units.
 Similarly Warner Bros.
 Discovery operates their interactive and Rooster Teeth studios separately from the distribution of Word Entertainment.